How to Conduct a S.W.O.T. Analysis for Your Business

 On any given day, business owners have a lot to keep track of.
 And while they’re working to propel the business forward, it can be easy to get overwhelmed by so much information.
 That’s why it’s essential to create a simple strategy to focus their attention and make smart plans for the future.
 A S.W.O.T. analysis can help you do just that.

-What Is a S.W.O.T.
-Analysis?
+What is a S.W.O.T. analysis?

 Any business decision that affects a majority of the company would benefit from a S.W.O.T. analysis.
 Some scenarios to consider: